 Kayaköy (Gr: Livissi) and Fethiye (Gr: Macri) are two towns situated 8km apart in the historic region of Lycia in south western Asia Minor (today Turkey).
 Livissi (also pronounced Levissi, Loivissi or Leivissi) is situated in close proximity to ancient Karmylassos while Macri is believed to be the site of ancient Telmessos.
 Prior to 1922, these two towns were made up almost entirely of Greeks.
 Today, none remain.

 Kayaköy is built on a mountain slope.
-In 1912, the town was home to 6,500 Christians and 500 Muslims.1 The residents of Kayaköy were mainly tradesmen and business owners.
+The exact Greek population of Levissi prior to the genocide is uncertain but would be expected to be around 3,000.
+In 1851, Schönborn estimated Levissi had a Greek population of around 2,000.1 The residents of Kayaköy were mainly tradesmen and business owners.
 Neighbouring villages included Peltziazi, Kestepi, Kioutzeki, Yiouksekoumou and Taliani.
 Today Kayaköy is considered an 'abandoned' town.
 However it was far from abandoned.
 Around the period of World War I, the Greeks of Kayaköy were ethnically cleansed then forcibly expelled in 1922.
 Their homes have remained vacant ever since.
 In 1957 an earthquake damaged a large portion of the homes there leaving them in their current state.

 Fethiye, a seaside town on the Turkish peninsular, is situated 36 nautical miles from the island of Rhodes.
 There were more than 70 villages and hamlets in the district of Fethiye.
 At the start of the 20th century, it had a population of roughly 4,560 of which 3,300 were Greeks, 1,200 were Turks and 60 Jews.2 From 1840 onwards, Fethiye increased in population due to an influx of people from the Dodecanese islands.
 Today it is a city with a population of 68,000 people.